“Santiago’s first boutique hotel: a neglected mansion brilliantly transformed into a designer haven”

 On weekends there’s a little more freedom; brunch is available from 11am, expect British favourites like eggs benedict, a full English breakfast, omelettes and fresh juices on the side.
 Lunch is also served daily.

 The Aubrey’s restaurant, The Dining Room serves dinner from 6.30pm until 11.30pm 7 days a week - particularly useful for those adjusting to a new time zone.
 Executive chef Mauricio Valdivino has created a menu of Chilean and international cuisine, constructed with locally sourced, seasonal produce.
 Menus include creations such as abalones Carpaccio with avocado cream and crispy abalones with homemade mayonnaise, and grilled beef fillet with Carménère wine sauce, creamy corn paste with rosehip and sautéed rocket.
 You can choose to dine indoors or outside in the charming cobbled courtyard.
-Please note that The Dining Room will be closed for renovations during the 2016 low season but should be back open again by around October.
+Please note that The Dining Room will be closed for renovations during 2016 but should be back open again in 2017.

 If you’re not in the mood for a formal dinner, the Piano Bar fits the bill.
 A baby grand piano takes centre stage amongst chic wooden furniture and whimsical art and there are scrummy summer cocktails and tasty tapas to choose from.
 Sparking pear Mojito anyone?